-I’m not sure why, but ever since I was a child Cornflake Wreaths and braided Candy Cane cookies trigger the ultimate of Christmas feelings.
+I’m not sure why, but ever since I was a child Cornflake Christmas Wreath Cookies and braided Candy Cane cookies trigger the ultimate of Christmas feelings.

 These classic no bake cookies only use a handful of ingredients and are ready in just 15 minutes.
 And truth be told, I enjoy them better warm, so I usually eat one right after forming the cute little wreath shapes.

-They are a mix of cereal bars, meets rice krispie treats and also no bake cookies.
-Here is what you’ll need:
+They are a mix of cereal bars, meets rice krispie treats and also no bake christmas cookies.
+Here is the list of simple ingredients to log with your other easy recipes.

 - Cornflake Cereal – cornflakes mimic the wisps of evergreen and pine trees, but you can really use any cereal you want.
 Cheerios and Chex will also work, although Chex are a little fragile.